ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 **hardware**- This folder contains the EV3-specific hardware files, chassis designs, and part configurations.

-**images**- This folder contains photos of our EV3 robot, design diagrams.
+**images**- This folder contains photos of our EV3 robot, design diagrams, wiring diagrams.

 **software**- This folder contains the code used to control the EV3 robot.